solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 successful.
 If the transaction fails then we withdraw `per-transaction base fees + prioritization fees + sum of application fees on all accounts` from the payer.
+We return the overpaid amount in case the transaction was sucessful or unsuccessful.
 We also transfer the application fees to the repective accounts in this stage.

 ## Impact